EYBlockchain/starlight/WRITEUP.md

 **Zappify will generate zApp code in line with data sharing Option 2; submission of encrypted secret data to the blockchain.**

-To this end, we find we need some new `zsol` syntax...
+To this end, we find we need some new `zol` syntax...

 Consider the below examples: